b1nch3f/mload/README.md

 #### STEP 6 -> open command prompt and type gradle fatJar
 #### STEP 7 -> the executable Jar will be generated inside the $project/build/libs/ folder

-# Example CSV structure you want to have
+# CSV structure you want to have

 | ApiKey__c | Label | Email__c           | Username__c | DeveloperName |
 |-----------|-------|--------------------|-------------|---------------|